-* I used the can of coconut milk from Trader Joe's because it's so rich and mostly cream.
+* I used Coconut Cream from Trader Joe's because it's rich and mostly cream.
 Whatever kind of coconut milk you use, make sure it's a kind with a lot of fat.
-If there's a lot of liquid, you may want to drain the liquid (I always keep my coconut milk refrigerated so it's easy to do this), and use that liquid in a smoothie or some other recipe.
+It helps if you refrigerate the can before making this recipe because the fat will solidify and you can easily drain the liquid.
+If there's a lot of liquid, you will want to drain the liquid, and use that liquid in a smoothie or some other recipe.

 **Sometimes I soak cashews, but I found for this recipe it wasn’t necessary.
 I put them in the food processor and pulse with the other ingredients.
 We don’t have a fancy, hardcore food processor either.
 It does result in a “gritty” batter, but it bakes up just fine.

 Here’s some other awesome vegan cheesecake recipes: